As oilcos wait & watch, fuel prices remain steady

-New Delhi, Feb 25 (IANS) Oil marketing companies on Thursday continued with their wait and watch strategy and kept retail prices of petrol and diesel unchanged for the second consecutive day.
+New Delhi: Oil marketing companies on Thursday continued with their wait and watch strategy and kept retail prices of petrol and diesel unchanged for the second consecutive day.

 Accordingly, price of petrol continued to be at Rs 90.93 a litre and diesel Rs 81.32 a litre in the capital.